China says to launch mutual fund recognition with Hong Kong on July 1

 To Chinese asset managers, the scheme also offers a good opportunity for them to expand overseas and tap foreign investors as they aim to play a more important role in the international stage.

-China had an estimated 145 trillion yuan (15 trillion pounds) in total investable assets as of end-2013, which is expected to grow to 260 trillion yuan by 2020, according to data from international consultancy Oliver Wyman.
+China had an estimated 145 trillion yuan ($23.4 trillion) in total investable assets as of end-2013, which is expected to grow to 260 trillion yuan by 2020, according to data from international consultancy Oliver Wyman.

 (Reporting by Zhang Xiaochong in BEIJING, Samuel Shen and Pete Sweeney in SHANGHAI, Michelle Chen in HONG KONG; Writing by Kazunori Takada; Editing by Jacqueline Wong)